-- Completed form DS-2029 Application for Consular Report of Birth Abroad (CRBA) AND form DS-11 Application for a Passport.
-Complete online and print.
-Please do not sign and do not print the instruction pages.
-Important Notice: Item 2.2j. on page 2 of form DS-2029 must be completed in detail, include all dates physically present in the U.S. from your date of birth until the birth of your child.
+- Complete online form DS-11 Application for a Passport (enter “000-00-0000” for the social security number) AND Section A (pages 1-2) of form DS-2029 Application for Consular Report of Birth Abroad (CRBA).
+Once completed, print out the forms single-sided.
+Handwrite any information that needs to be added or corrected after printing out the forms.
+Please do not sign the forms and do not print the instruction pages.
+Important Notice: Complete in detail Items 2.2j. and 3.3j. on page 2 of form DS-2029, include all dates physically present in the U.S. from the parent’s date of birth until the birth of the child.
+Include time spent traveling, visiting temporarily, or studying.
+Exclude trips made outside the U.S. in this period.
 An example of an acceptable and correctly completed form DS-2029 is provided here (2MB).
+Please note that if items 2.2j & 3.3j on page 2 of DS-2029 are not completed correctly in detail, an appointment will NOT be scheduled.

-- Original Birth Certificate, from the Greek Registrar’s Office (Ληξιαρχική Πράξη Γέννησης), bearing the FULL NAME of the child.
+- Original Birth Certificate, from the Greek Registrar’s Office with the title “Ληξιαρχική Πράξη Γέννησης“, bearing the FULL NAME of the child. ΝΟΤ a “Πιστοποιητικό Γέννησης” nor a “Απόσπασμα Ληξιαρχικής Πράξης Γέννησης”.
 Birth certificates from municipalities and birth certificates without the child’s first name are NOT acceptable.
 Please note: If married outside of Greece, Greek authorities require that you have your Marriage Certificate translated into Greek to present at the hospital to receive the hospital birth certificate.
 Certified translators are available at https://metafraseis.services.gov.gr/.
 The birth certificate given by the hospital does not include the first name of the child.
 To name the child, both parents must appear at the Registrar’s Office with their passports or current I.D. and the hospital birth certificate to declare the child’s first name.
 This process is called “onomatodosia.”
 A new birth certificate will be issued with the full name.

-- Marriage Certificate.
+- If married, Marriage Certificate.
 Church certificates are not acceptable.
 If married in the U.S., a copy of the Marriage Certificate issued by the state where the marriage was performed.
-If married in Greece, a certified copy of the marriage certificate (Ληξιαρχική Πράξη Γάμου) issued by the appropriate Registrar’s Office (Ληξιαρχείο) in Greece that has jurisdiction over your place of marriage.
+If married in Greece, a certified copy of the marriage certificate with the title “Ληξιαρχική Πράξη Γάμου” issued by the appropriate Registrar’s Office (Ληξιαρχείο) in Greece that has jurisdiction over your place of marriage. ΝΟΤ a “Πιστοποιητικό Γάμου” nor a “Απόσπασμα Ληξιαρχικής Πράξης Γάμου”.
 If married outside of Greece, a copy of your civil marriage certificate with an official English translation (if the certificate is in a language other than English) is required.
 Certified translators are available at https://metafraseis.services.gov.gr/.
 Please bring the original translation to the interview.

 - Copies of valid passport/identification document for father, mother AND the child, if 12 years or older.
 Proof of U.S. citizenship (passport, birth certificate, or Certificate of Naturalization) and social security card for the U.S. citizen parent(s).
 The parent(s) must have acquired U.S. citizenship prior to the child’s date of birth.
 Please bring the original to the interview.

-STEP 2 – Upon receipt of the above we will contact you by email to schedule an appointment for your family.
+STEP 2 – Upon receipt of the above by email we will reply to your email to schedule an appointment for your family.
 On the day of your appointment, please bring:

 6. Originals of items #4-5 (as well as originals of items #2-3 if not already submitted by mail in STEP 1)

-7. If one parent is unable to attend the interview, completed form DS-3053 – Statement of Consent for Issuing a Passport to a Child.
+7. If one parent is unable to attend the interview, form DS-3053 – Statement of Consent for Issuing a Passport to a Child must be completed.
 You should complete this form if one parent or guardian cannot come with the child to apply in person for the child’s passport when we schedule the appointment.
 This form is valid for 90 days.
 The non-applying parent/guardian must consent to the issuance of a passport for a minor child and must submit:

 - Form DS-3053 completed in English, dated and signed in the presence of a Certified U.S. Notary Public, a Greek Police Officer or a KEP office and